 Roughly 9,000 years ago, somewhere around the Tehuacan Valley of present-day Mexico, a common local wildgrass began an extraordinary transformation.
 It probably started by accident: local foragers favouring those plants with larger, looser seeds, and inadvertently spreading them through their waste.
-But it wasn’t long before humans made art out of chance and began deliberately selecting the best grasses to sow—and unwittingly became the world’s first genetic engineers.9 August 2018
+But it wasn’t long before humans made art out of chance and began deliberately selecting the best grasses to sow—and unwittingly became the world’s first genetic engineers.

 In year 9 everyone got their Bunsen burner licence.
 Everyone except for me.
 I looked around and saw laughter, joy, happiness – people were quite literally getting ‘lit’ all throughout the class room.
 In the cold dark corner of the science room I sat with my little ‘safety flame’ which was designed to ensure the […]